What are internal links on a website?

-They improve the User Experience and navigation
+Internal linking improves the User Experience and navigation

 With all this talk about Google, it’s easy to neglect why internal links exist in the first place.
 As we established, links are the very nature of how people navigate the web.
 Internal links help your visitors navigate your website with ease in a similar manner.

-By providing more context in your content, you improve the experience of the end-user.
+By providing more context in your content, you improve the experience for the end-user.
 Consequently, Google rewards you for everything you do to improve the User Experience (of course, with a few exceptions).
 That is because ultimately, it’s the end-user that has to be satisfied to use Google again.

-They boost your website’s engagement metrics
+Internal links boost your website’s engagement metrics

 Let’s also not forget that rewarding users with great content also has clear upsides for you.
 By funneling visitors to other pages on your website through internal links, you’re directly improving all of your engagement metrics.
 This means that you create more opportunities among more people to eventually offer your products or services.

 Firstly, with contextual internal links throughout your content, you will see an increase in your average pages per session.
 This is directly caused by users exploring more of your content as they land on your website.
 In turn, this is great because it means you’re building a more loyal following as you’re solidifying your brand among this group of curious website visitors.